isomerpages/moe-xingnanpri/_students/Useful Links and Resources.md

 Should you encounter any challenges with your password or require technical support, please fill in the [form](https://form.gov.sg/62ddf9fb7eb7140012ad0588) or email us at:&nbsp;[support@xnps.edu.sg](http://support@xnps.edu.sg%20/).
 We will get back to you as soonest possible.
   Remember to come back often as we keep adding new stuff to help you on your learning journey.
   Have fun exploring and happy learning!

+ **Watch the video below on how to access your SLS portal using MIMS account.**
+ <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/Ja_5cUVFF-w?si=bS6J1139l6l-Z3Kk" height="315" width="560"></iframe>

 #### Quick Links